 Many successful hybrids have been achieved between wheat and wheatgrass.
 They are being used to understand the genetic contribution of the annual and perennial parents.
 Other research partners around the world have made similar crosses between annual and perennial wheat.

+In 2018, we developed five stable lines of a new type of perennial wheat which could live for years in the field.
+Seeds are now being propagated for worldwide evaluation.
 Twenty of the most promising crosses are being grown in nine different countries to see how particular genetic types vary in performance when grown under a broad range of environmental conditions.

+- Long-term, the goal is to develop an economically viable perennial wheat variety in the next 10-20 years.
 Our breeding program continues to seek improvement on a number of plant traits including perenniality and yield.
 Although we see steady improvement every year, we expect it could take another 10-20 years to develop an economically viable perennial wheat variety.

 Related Scientific Publications

 Summary: Wheat (Triticum aestivum) has low nitrogen use efficiency (NUE).
 The genetic mechanisms controlling NUE are unknown.
 Positional cloning of a major quantitative trait locus for N-related agronomic traits showed…

 Mapping of leaf rust resistance genes and molecular characterization of the 2NS/2AS translocation in the wheat cultivar Jagger

 Abstract: Winter wheat cultivar ‘Jagger’ was recently found to have an alien chromosomal segment 2NS that has Lr37, a gene conferring resistance against leaf rust caused by Puccinia triticina.
 The objective of…

 Abstract: Key message: We identified 15 potentially novel loci in addition to previously characterized leaf rust resistance genes from 1032 spring wheat accessions.
 Targeted AM subset panels were instrumental in revealing…